kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/DomainSecurity.md

 * **Assign by workspace name**: Some organizations have naming conventions for workspaces that make it easy to identify the data's business context.If a workspace is already associated with another domain, you'll see an icon next to the specific name.
 * **Assign by workspace admin**: You can select specific users or security groups as per your business structure.When selected all the workspaces the users and security groups are admins of will be associated to the domain.
 This action excludes "My workspaces".
 * **Assign by capacity**: Some organizations have dedicated capacities per department/business unit.When you confirm your selection, all the workspaces associated to the selected capacities will be assigned to the domain.This action excludes "My workspaces".This action affects existing workspaces only.

+To unassign a workspace from a domain or subdomain, select the checkbox next to the workspace name and then select the Unassign button above the list.
+You can select several checkboxes to unassign more than one workspace at a time.